13588112254/littlefs/DESIGN.md

 <!-- pic here? -->

-3. Perhaps the most common type of filesystem, a journaling filesystem, such as ext4 and NTFS, is what happens when you try to mate a block based filesystem with a logging filesystem.
+3. Perhaps the most common type of filesystem, a journaling filesystem, such as ext4 and NTFS, is the offspring that happens when you mate a block based filesystem with a logging filesystem.
 Here, we take a normal block based filesystem and add a bounded log where we note every change before it occurs.

    This sort of filesystem takes the best from both worlds.
-Performance can be as fast as a block based filesystem (though updating the journal does slow it down a bit), and atomic updates to the journal allow the filesystem to recover in the event of a power loss.
+Performance can be as fast as a block based filesystem (though updating the journal does have a small cost), and atomic updates to the journal allow the filesystem to recover in the event of a power loss.

-   Unfortunately, journaling filesystems have two problems.
+   Unfortunately, journaling filesystems have a couple of problems.
 They are fairly complex, since there are effectively two filesystems running in parallel, which comes with a code size cost.
 They also offer no protection against wear because of the strong relationship between storage location and data.

 <!-- pic here? -->

 4. Last but not least we have copy-on-write (COW) filesystems, such as btrfs and ZFS.
-These are very similar to other block based filesystems, but instead of updating block inplace, all updates are performed by creating a copy and then updating the reference to the block.
-This effectively pushes all of our problems upwards until we reach the root of our filesystem, which is often stored in a very small log.
+These are very similar to other block based filesystems, but instead of updating block inplace, all updates are performed by creating a copy with the changes and replacing any references to the old block with our new block.
+This recursively pushes all of our problems upwards until we reach the root of our filesystem, which is often stored in a very small log.

-   COW filesystems are very enticing.
+   COW filesystems are interesting.
 They offer very similar performance to block based filesystems while managing to pull off atomic updates without storing data changes directly in a log.
-They even disassociate the storage location of data, which creates the opportunity for wear leveling.
+They even disassociate the storage location of data, which creates an opportunity for wear leveling.

    Well, almost.
 The unbounded upwards movement of updates causes some problems.
-Because updates to a COW filesystem don't stop until they've reached the root, an update can cascade into a larger set of writes than the original data.
-On top of this, the upward motion focuses these writes into the block, which can wear out much earlier than the rest of our filesystem.
+Because updates to a COW filesystem don't stop until they've reached the root, an update can cascade into a larger set of writes than would be needed for the original data.
+On top of this, the upward motion focuses these writes into the block, which can wear out much earlier than the rest of the filesystem.

 ## littlefs

 So what does littlefs do?

-If we look at existing filesystems, there are two specific design patterns that stand out, but each have their own set of problems.
-Logging, which provides independent atomicity, has poor runtime performance, and COW structures, which perform well, push the atomicity problem upwards.
+If we look at existing filesystems, there are two interesting design patterns that stand out, but each have their own set of problems.
+Logging, which provides independent atomicity, has poor runtime performance.
+And COW data structures, which perform well, push the atomicity problem upwards.

 Can we work around these limitations?

 Consider logging.
 It has either a O(n^2) runtime or O(n) RAM cost.
 We can't avoid these costs, _but_ if we put an upper bound on the size we can at least prevent the theoretical cost from becoming problem.
-This is sort of like the old computer science trick where you can reduce any algorithmic complexity to O(1) by simply bounding the input.
+This relies on the old computer science trick where you can reduce any algorithmic complexity to O(1) by simply bounding the input.

-In the case of COW structures, we can try twisting the definition a bit.
+In the case of COW data structures, we can try twisting the definition a bit.
 Lets say that our COW structure doesn't copy after a single write, but instead copies after n writes.
 This doesn't change most COW properties (assuming you can write atomically!), but what it does do is prevents the upward motion of wear.
 This sort of copy-on-bounded-writes (COBW) still focuses wear, but at each level we divide the propogation of wear by n.
-With a sufficiently large n wear propogation is no longer a problem.
+With a sufficiently large n (> branching factor) wear propogation is no longer a problem.

 Do you see where this is going?
 Seperate, logging and COW are imperfect solutions and have weaknesses that limit their usefulness.
 But if we merge